BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 predict with those images, too.

 Next, set the prediction to do the entire folder of images or just one image.
-If only predicting from one image is selected, which can be useful to get a quick look at how the classifier appears to be performing without needing to wait for the entire folder to be run, then use the drop-down menu for selecting an image.
+If only predicting from one image is selected (which can be useful to get a quick look at how the classifier appears to be performing without needing to wait for the entire folder to be run) then use the drop-down menu for selecting an image.
 This drop-down is ignored if you choose to predict the entire folder.